-a.
+- a.
 This Chapter describes restricted airspace, aircraft operation procedures, UAS operations, and other aviation-related facilities controlled by Camp Lejeune, and sets forth all instructions and policies concerning their use.
-Camp Lejeune restricted airspace is controlled to permit multiple uses with the least interference.
-All live-firing and aircraft operations must conform to airspace regulations contained in this section and other applicable Federal Aviation Administration (FAA) regulations.
+Camp Lejeune restricted airspace is managed in order to enable safe, simultaneous use by training units.
+All live-firing and aircraft operations must conform to airspace regulations contained in this section and other applicable Federal Aviation Administration (FAA) regulations. - b.

-b.
 A major portion of Camp Lejeune lies within Restricted Areas designated by the FAA as R-5306D, R-5306E, R-5303 A/B/C, and Restricted Area (Airspace) R-5304 A/B/C (Figure 4-1).
 Military aircraft operating within the restricted airspace will squawk 4000 unless already assigned a discreet transponder code by Air Traffic Control (ATC).
-A Letter of Agreement (dated 28 May 2015) signed by MCIEAST-MCB CAMLEJ, MCAS New River, Regional Airspace Coordinator, and Department of Transportation/FAA (MCAS Cherry Point) further divides R-5303 and R-5304 into sub areas and Restricted Operating Zones (ROZ) for real-time joint use and scheduling.
+A Letter of Agreement (dated 28 May 2015) signed by MCIEAST-MCB CAMLEJ, MCAS New River, Regional Airspace Coordinator, and Department of Transportation/FAA further divides R-5303 and R-5304 into sub areas and Restricted Operating Zones (ROZ) for real-time joint use and scheduling. - c.

-c.
 All aircraft prior to entering and exiting the airspace must check in with BLACKBURN.
 For the purpose of this chapter, BLACKBURN will be utilized to indicate the agency performing range control functions within assigned RTA.